Salary Calculator - Convert Hourly, Monthly and Yearly Pay

 About this salary calculator

 This salary calculator converts pay across the time frames people actually use in real life: hourly, daily, weekly, biweekly, semimonthly, monthly, quarterly and annual salary.
 It is useful when you compare a job offer, translate a contractor rate into an annual figure, or want to see what a monthly salary means as an hourly equivalent.
-The amount you enter is always treated as the standard pay for that chosen period.
-The calculator then builds a second adjusted view by reducing only the base salary for the working days you remove from your own schedule, so you can compare a direct conversion with a more time-off adjusted earned equivalent.
+The amount you enter is converted into one annual salary, and a single setting, count time off in pay, decides how that conversion treats your days off.
+With paid time off, the default, vacation days and public holidays keep earning salary, so the annual figure is the direct conversion of your entered pay.
+With unpaid time off, only the days you actually work earn pay, so the annual base salary is reduced according to your own schedule.

 How the conversions are calculated

-The calculator first treats your entered amount as the standard base salary for the selected pay period and converts it into an annual base salary.
+The calculator first converts your entered amount into an annual base salary using the selected pay period.
 Hourly pay uses hours per week multiplied by 52 weeks, daily pay uses days per week multiplied by 52 weeks, weekly pay uses 52 periods per year, biweekly pay uses 26, semimonthly uses 24, monthly uses 12, quarterly uses 4, and annual pay stays unchanged.
-Any bonus lines you add are also converted into annual values and added in full to both the standard and adjusted totals.
-The adjusted salary column then applies a time-off factor only to the base salary portion, using your own schedule: days per week multiplied by 52, minus the vacation days and public holidays you entered.
+If time off counts in pay, that annual base salary is the result: vacation days and public holidays remain paid and nothing is subtracted.
+If time off is unpaid, the annual base salary is multiplied by a worked-days factor built from your own schedule: days per week multiplied by 52, minus the vacation days and public holidays you entered, divided by days per week multiplied by 52.
 That means a four-day week uses 208 potential working days, not a fixed 260-day assumption.
-Finally, the calculator converts both annual totals back into every pay period so you can compare the full matrix side by side.
+Any bonus lines you add are converted into annual values and added in full after that step, so bonuses are never reduced by time off.
+Finally, the calculator converts the annual total back into every pay period in a single conversion table.

 Interpretation and supporting tools